wmm/wmm-server/README.md

 # Where's my money? - Reborn

-A new version for a collage project, with the aim of tracking loans between friends and colleagues.
+A platform with the aim of tracking loans between friends and colleagues.

 ## Setup
 You will need NPM and Node.Js for running the API and a MySQL database.